Search research reports:

 The goal of this project is to investigate the mechanism that free-radicals in ISP are formed and stabilized within the "dry" protein, and to investigate the reactions catalyzed by carbon-centered radicals in ISP once the protein is hydrated.
 Results from these findings should allow us to minimize the occurrence of the free-radicals in commercial soy protein products, and to begin to determine how harmful these free-radicals can be when consumed.

 Results from this project have been disseminated to stakeholders through three primary avenues.
 The first is through scientific publications in peer reviewed journals.
-Secondly, results have been presented at national meeting to interested parties including annual meetings of the American Chemical Society and the Institute of Food Technologists where attendees from both industry and academia were present.
-Furthermore, we have been in contact with major soy protein processors such as Archer Daniels Midland and Solae, where we have disseminated information directly by means of telephone conversations and e-mails.
-The information disseminated directly to soy processors is primarily the same information presented at annual meetings and in publications, but provided in advance by as much as 9 months.
+Secondly, results have been presented at national meetings to interested parties including the annual meeting of the Institute of Food Technologists (where attendees from both industry and academia were present) and at the NRI/AFRI project directors meeting.
+Furthermore, we have been in direct contact with largest U.S. soybean processor (the Archer Daniels Midland Co.) where we have disseminated information directly by means of telephone conversations and e-mails.
+The information disseminated directly to soy processors is primarily the same information presented at annual meetings and in publications, but provide in advance by as much as 9 months.